 Corporate Venture Capital: how the expectations of big ships and small pirates converge

 CVC is a massive emerging phenomenon in France and worldwide.
-Although it is less in the spotlight than CVCs conceived by independent private funds, it has grown significantly in the past ten years and prospects of growth remain high in France: in the United States, 16% of venture capital investments in start-ups by businesses are corporate funding, compared to 5% in France.
+Although it is less in the spotlight than Venture Capital conceived by independent private funds, it has grown significantly in the past ten years and prospects of growth remain high in France: in the United States, 16% of venture capital investments in start-ups are corporate funding, compared to 5% in France.
 Every large company nowadays wants its CVC fund… Is it a fad or are there longterm objectives?

 Corporate Venture Capital is venture capital backed by private investment funds from large firms, who finance start-ups and innovative small businesses with high growth potential by taking minority equity shares.